-- Business Risk:

-Business strength and financial soundness

-- Business Profile:

-Type of license and scale of operations

-- Revenue & Profitability

-Analysis: Diversity and stability in earnings

-- 4.1 Business Risk: Business risk is the possibility that a broker will have lower than anticipated profits or experience a loss.
+Revenue diversification and sustainability 6.1.1 Business Risk: Business risk is the possibility that a broker will have lower than anticipated profits or experience a loss.
 It impairs a broker's ability to provide its clients and stakeholders with adequate returns.
 The strength of the broker's business model is assessed to ascertain the sustainability of its operations.

-- 4.2 Business Profile: PACRA assesses the broker's branch network, number of licenses the broker holds for carrying out different activities, category under which the broker has obtained license (Trading and Self Clearing, Trading and Clearing or Trading), number of clients' CDS account (investor accounts and sub-accounts) and market share.
+6.1.2 Business Profile: PACRA assesses the broker's branch network, number of licenses the broker holds for carrying out different activities, category under which the broker has obtained license (Trading and Self Clearing, Trading and Clearing or Trading), number of clients' CDS account (investor accounts and sub-accounts) and market share.

-- 4.3 Revenue and Profitability Analysis: PACRA also analyses the revenue quality.
+6.1.3 Revenue and Profitability Analysis: PACRA also analyses the revenue quality.
 PACRA sees concentration at both product and client levels.
 Broking businesses derive strength from diversity of revenue streams; brokers that are not dependent on a few major players, and therefore, have low concentration risk, are better placed.
 The structure of brokerage fee is evaluated: the mix of value versus scrip revenue, the mix of institutional, HNWs and individuals, the interplay of foreign vs. local clients, the longevity of the relationship, the trend analysis, the average brokerage fee and its relativeness in the industry, and operational profitability.
 The alternative revenue streams from underwriting and advisory are analyzed to form a view on how significant these are and whether these represent a sustainable revenue stream.
 Meanwhile, brokers that are highly reliant on proprietary trading profits are considered riskier.
 The overall profitability and its sustainability is important as it determines the broker's ability to sustain its operations and act as a first line of defense against other sources of risk or loss.